kodepoint/bash-yt-dl/README.md

-For some reason we need to download some videos from youtube. youtube-dl is open source tool to download youtube video.
-I did not explore the tool to see if it can download all videos that is saved in a text file.
+For Various reason we may need to download some videos from youtube. youtube-dl is a open source tool to download video from youtube.

-So quickly wrote a script to downloads video from different youtube links.
+Most of the time peoples needed to download multiples video from different youtube url.
+I did not check if there is any option in youtube-dl to take input from file.
+Without checking the tool i decided to write this script.

 Usage: